Peter Aprile 2025

 Peter Aprile

-Peter focuses on tax litigation, helping businesses and individuals retain the economic value they create.
+Peter focuses on tax litigation, helping mid-market businesses and affluent families retain the economic value they create.

 Peter has dedicated himself to representing Canada’s leading private companies and high-net-worth individuals in tax disputes since 2006.